ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-tailwindcss.md

 ### Readability

 A negative point could be the readability.
-Sometimes a list of classes can grow big and is unable to be understand properly.
+Sometimes a list of classes can grow big and is unable to be understood properly.
 The need to extract a component class can be a solution (as mentioned above), but this is not always possible.

 ```html